 Plugins – The Plugins folder is where 3rd party developer plugins are stored.
 Plugins are complete pieces of functionality which are typically comprised of blocks, assets, etc.

-The Core Components
+The Core Rock Components

 Blocks

 Blocks can be added to a page by adding them a zone on a page or by adding them to a zone in a layout.
 Adding a block to a zone in a layout will cause all pages which use that layout to automatically have an instance of that block.